gavr123456789/Niva/README.md

 # Niva
 It will be Smalltalk like language, but statically typed.

-## What's going on
-The simple implementation is ready on TS, now I rewriting it on Kotlin without parser generator(ohm) To check TS version run `yarn` and `yarn ohm generateBundles --withTypes src/niva.ohm` and to run code `yarn ts-node ./src/main.ts ./examples/controlFlow.niva`
-UPD:
-The implementation on Kotlin has already overtaken TS in terms of functionality.
-`gradle run` will compile main.niva file from NivaK/Niva/src/examples/Main

 ## Backend
 Current backend is Kotlin, because you get 4 backends for free - JVM, Native, JS, Wasm, also ecosystem is rich.
 A lot of pet-project languages are translated into js, which is very high-level, so why not be translated into a real language.